 Several years ago the number of the largest helicopters on EU contracts, Type 1, were cut from 34 to 28.
 This number needs to be increased to 50.
 Until that happens 22 CWN Type 1 helicopters should be activated this summer.

-We often say, “air tankers don’t put out fires”, but under ideal conditions they can slow the spread which allows firefighters on the ground the opportunity to move in and suppress the fire in that area.
-During these unprecedented circumstances, we may at times need to rely much more on aerial firefighting than in the past.
+We often say, “air tankers don’t put out fires”.
+Under ideal conditions they can slow the spread which allows firefighters on the ground the opportunity to move in and suppress the fire in that area.
+If firefighters are not nearby, in most cases the flames will eventually burn through or around the retardant.
+During these unprecedented circumstances brought on by the pandemic, we may at times need to rely much more on aerial firefighting than in the past.
+And there must be an adequate number of firefighters available to supplement the work done from the air.
+It must go both ways.
+Firefighters in the air and the ground support each other.

 All firefighters need to be tested for the virus at regular intervals